-By default, Tableau Online allows users to access their sites directly from a Tableau client.
+By default, Tableau Cloud allows users to access their sites directly from a Tableau client.
 It allows this access after the user provides credentials the first time they sign in from the client.
-A client in this case is a Tableau application or service that can exchange information with Tableau Online.
-Examples of Tableau clients include Tableau Desktop, Tableau Bridge, and Tableau Mobile.
+A client in this case is a Tableau application or service that can exchange information with Tableau Cloud.
+Examples of Tableau clients include Tableau Desktop, Tableau Prep Builder, Tableau Bridge, and Tableau Mobile.

-Tableau Online establishes a connected client by creating a secure access token that uniquely identifies a user when the user signs in from the client.
+Tableau Cloud establishes a connected client by creating a secure refresh token that uniquely identifies a user when the user signs in from the client.

-The default connected client option must remain enabled for the site to allow Tableau Bridge clients to run unattended and, if enabled, support multi-authentication with Tableau authentication.
-If connected clients are disabled for the site, Bridge can only support Tableau username and password authentication.
+The default connected client option must remain enabled for the site to allow Tableau Bridge clients to run unattended and, if enabled, support multi-factor authentication with Tableau authentication.
+If connected clients are disabled for the site, Bridge can only support Tableau user name and password authentication.

 Opt out of allowing connected clients

-Site admins can turn off this functionality, to require users to sign in explicitly each time they visit Tableau Online.
+Site admins can turn off this functionality, to require users to sign in explicitly each time they visit Tableau Cloud.

-Opting out is recommended if SAML is enabled on your site, and you want to ensure that users do not have access to Tableau Online when they are removed from the IdP’s SAML directory.
+Opting out of allowing connected clients is recommended if SAML is enabled on your site, and you want to ensure that users do not have access to Tableau Cloud when they are removed from the IdP’s SAML directory.

-Sign in to Tableau Online with your site admin credentials.
+Sign in to Tableau Cloud with your site admin credentials.

 Select Settings, and then select the Authentication tab.

-Under Connected clients, clear the Let clients automatically connect to this Tableau Online site check box.
+Under Connected clients, clear the Let clients automatically connect to this Tableau Cloud site check box.

 If you opt out of connected clients, keep the following points in mind: